premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/module4/lab13/create-label.png)

 1. Configuration starts with providing a name and description for your label.
-Don’t change anything.
 Select **Next** at the bottom of the page.

     ![](../Images/module4/lab13/4.1.png)